specklesystems/speckle-server/packages/ui-components/README.md

 1. Import `tailwindContentEntry` from '@speckle/ui-components/tailwind-configure' and invoke it in the `contents` field in your Tailwind config to ensure PurgeCSS is configured correctly.
 It requires the CJS `require` object as its only parameter.
 If it isn't available (in an ESM environment), you can use node's `createRequire()`.
 1. Import `@speckle/ui-components/style.css` in your app.
 If `exports` map isn't supported you can also import from `@speckle/ui-components/dist/style.css`

+### Usage in Nuxt v3

+It's suggested that you also install the `@speckle/ui-components-nuxt` Nuxt module.
+It will ensure that all of the Vue components can be auto-imported like components in nuxt's `./components` directory.
+No need to import them manually anymore and you'll also get proper TS typing in your Vue templates out of the box!

+### CommonJS support

+This package only emits an ESM build.
+If you need to run this in a CommonJS environment (e.g. nuxt server-side), then you should transpile this package.

+If you use Nuxt, you'll likely have to add the following to your `build.transpile` array in your nuxt config:

+- `@speckle/ui-components`

 ## Build

 Run `yarn build`